Therapy dog: History

 Brian Hare, director of Duke University Canine Cognition Center, says the human-canine bond goes back thousands of years.
-Dogs have been drawn to people since humans began to exist in settlements.
-Dogs are the only species that does not show fear of strangers.
-Hare says that dogs are "actually xenophilic-they love strangers!"(qtd. in Figell).
+Hare states, "Dogs have been drawn to people since humans began to exist in settlements [...] part of what makes dogs special is that they are one of the only species that does not generally exhibit xenophobia, meaning fear of strangers.
+We've done research on this, and what we've found is that not only are most dogs totally not xenophobic, they're actually xenophilic – they love strangers!".
 Although a dog does not think according to language, people often intuit that dogs are compassionate and communicative.
 This builds a feeling of intimacy, leading the person to feel safe and understood.
 This can benefit the grieving human, who may be apprehensive about talking with another person for the fear of being hurt or lied to.
 Pets are an addition to therapy because they allow people to feel safe and accepted.

 Certification

 In order for a dog to be a good candidate to become a therapy dog and receive certification, they should be calm and social with strangers.
 They should also be able to adjust to loud noises and fast movements.
-There are certain steps that are needed for a dog to become certified by a national organization such as The Alliance of Therapy Dogs, e.g., to socialize the dog around other animals and people.
-They are tested on behaviors such as not jumping on people and being able to walk on a loose leash.
-Exact testing/certification requirements differ based on the organization's requirements.
+There are certain steps that are needed for a dog to become certified by a national organization such as The Alliance of Therapy Dogs.
+ATD requires that dogs be at least one year old, that handlers have had the dog for at least six months, and that handlers pass a background check.
+Health requirements include up-to-date vaccinations and a negative fecal exam within the past year.
+The ATD certification process for begins with a handling assessment, during which an evaluator observes the dog’s temperament, obedience, and the handler’s ability to maintain control.
+If the team passes, they must complete three supervised visits in facilities such as hospitals or nursing homes before submitting paperwork for final approval.
+To remain active, ATD members are expected to continue visits regularly, and retesting may be required if a team lapses in visits for several months.
+Exact testing/certification requirements differ based on different organization's requirements.
 Some organizations offer classes such as "distraction-proofing", which strengthens the dog's ability to focus and therapy training to help prepare the dog and the dog's owner for therapy visits.

 Although therapy dogs are not limited to a certain size or breed, common breeds used in therapy dog application and research include the Golden Retriever and the Labrador Retriever.
-Cavalier King Charles Spaniels are considered natural therapy dogs since they were bred to be companion dogs.
-Thus they love meeting new people including children, are very gentle, and are eager to sit on someone's lap for long periods of time and are small enough to do so.
+Cavalier King Charles Spaniels and Coton de Tulear are considered natural therapy dogs since they were bred to be companion dogs.
+Thus, they love meeting new people including children, are very gentle, and are eager to sit on someone's lap for long periods of time and are small enough to do so.

 Therapy dogs offer many benefits to people and patients.
 For example, therapy dogs help patients participate in physical activities.
 They also help encourage them to have cognitive, social, and communication goals.